CommonRoad/commonroad-scenario-designer/docs/source/osm.rst

     # view the generated
     ex.view_xml(config.SAVE_PATH + config.BENCHMARK_ID + ".xml")

+In order to use the API calls, the save_path and Benchmark_ID has to be set in the config file.
+The config file can be found at ``/crdesigner/conversion/osm2cr``.

 The GUI provides also functionality to edit already the OSM graph structure before converting to CommonRoad.